CANR & the MSU brand

 “A brand is not a logo, tagline, colors, TV commercials, or websites.

 “A brand is perception.
-More specifically, it’s the sum total of people’s perceptions and experiences—what they think, feel, and respond to when they interact with an organization.
+More specifically, it’s the sum total of people’s perceptions and experiences—what they think, feel, and respond to when they interact with or see words or imagery representing Michigan State University Extension.
 And branding is the intentional process of shaping that perception.”

 Source: “Brand Basics” (http://brand.msu.edu/brand-basics/index.html) from the MSU Brand website.